Rhys Thomas

 Health Economics Researcher

-Rhys Llewellyn Thomas is a researcher at the Health Economics Research Centre, University of Oxford.
+Rhys is focussing on health policy projects as part of the Health Foundation Research and Economic Analysis for the Long-term programme (REAL) Demand Centre.
 His research employs econometric and quasi-experimental methods to address health-related research questions.
 He has previously worked on the impact of health information on behaviours, distributional effects of publicly funded health insurance coverage, and physician maldistribution.
-Currently, Rhys is focusing on health policy projects as part of the Health Foundation REAL Demand Centre.
-Rhys also has extensive teaching experience and is an Associate Fellow of Advanced HE.

 Recent publications